mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

    }
    ```

-   Now that I have them defined, I need to tell broccoli addon what attributes
+   Now that I have them defined, I need to tell the broccoli addon what
-   to use when building the JSON API.
+   attributes to use when building the JSON API.

-   Let’s add that in `/lib/content-generator/index.js` (a file that the addon
+   Let’s add that in `/lib/content-generator/index.js` (a file coming from the
+   in-repo Ember addon that you can use to add broccoli-static-site-json to your
-   adds it to your project):
+   project):

    ```js
    //lib/content-generator/index.js